csbg/SplineOmics/README.md

 during installation, try updating your R and RStudio to the latest versions and repeat the installation steps.

-For issues specifically related to the splinetime package, check the Issues section of the GitHub repository for similar problems or to post a new issue.
+For issues specifically related to the SplineOmics package, check the Issues section of the GitHub repository for similar problems or to post a new issue.

 ### Usage

-The `splinetime` package provides comprehensive tools for analyzing time-course data, focusing on differential expression analysis and clustering.
+The `SplineOmics` package provides comprehensive tools for analyzing time-course data, focusing on differential expression analysis and clustering.
 This section covers detailed instructions for utilizing each of the package’s main functions.